-For the backend of OpenEMM you have to compile and install Python 3.8 or later.
+For the backend of OpenEMM you have to compile and install Python 3.11 or later.
 But please follow the description in this manual and install the database driver module for Python only after the DBMS is installed.
-See section Python 3.8 (or later) for OpenEMM for details on compilation and deployment of Python 3.
+See section Python 3 for OpenEMM for details on compilation and deployment of Python 3.

-The frontend of OpenEMM needs Java 11 or 17.
-You should use OMT to install it, in case it is missing on your server.
-See section OMT (OpenEMM Maintenance Tool) for details.
+The frontend of OpenEMM needs Java 17.
+You should use OST to install it, in case it is missing on your server.
+See section OST (OpenEMM Support Tool) for details.